 If you provide products and services, optimize a web page on your site for reviews.

 Create content that ranks for other branded search keywords and optimize it.
+You can use DropInBlog for Wix, a seamless and quick integration that allows you to embed the blog on your site within minutes.

 3. Add more web properties to your portfolio.